Devexity-fivem/Devexity-fivem/README.md

 ## 🚀 About Me

 > *"I do stuff sometimes"* - but when I do, it's usually pretty cool!

-I'm a passionate **FiveM developer** who loves creating immersive gaming experiences and building robust server frameworks.
-I enjoy working on coding challenges and continuously improving my programming skills.
+I'm a passionate **FiveM developer** building immersive server experiences, shipping public resources, and constantly sharpening my scripting toolkit.

-- 🎮 **Specializing in**: FiveM server development and scripting
+- 🎮 **Specializing in**: FiveM resource creation and gameplay systems
-- 🔧 **Working with**: Lua scripting and server optimization
+- 🔧 **Working with**: Lua first, but not afraid to jump into JS, HTML/CSS, or C#
-- 🌱 **Currently learning**: Advanced programming patterns and best practices
+- 🌱 **Currently learning**: Better architecture patterns for large FiveM servers
-- 💡 **Fun fact**: I believe the best code is written at 3 AM with coffee ☕
+- 💡 **Fun fact**: The best ideas arrive somewhere between 3 AM and the next espresso ☕
 - 📍 **Timezone**: UTC-6 (Central Time)

 ## 🛠️ Tech Stack & Tools